-Insert the contents of SB 312, as amended by the Senate Committee [Note: The Conference Committee did not retain this amendment.];
+- Insert the contents of SB 312, as amended by the Senate Committee [Note: The Conference Committees did not retain this amendment.]; - Eliminate the use of acronyms [Note: The Conference Committees retained this amendment.]; - Replace references to "healthcare provider" and "licensed mental healthcare provider" to refer to specific categories of practitioners [Note: The Conference Committees did not retain this amendment.]; - definitions "BSRB."
+Remove of "BOHA." "healthcare provider," "licensed mental healthcare provider," and "physician" [Note: The Conference Committees retained the amendments regarding "BSRB."
+"BOHA." and "licensed mental the healthcare provider," but did not retain the amendments for "healthcare provider" and "physician."]; - Modify the standards of practice and conduct to apply broadly to any person providing telehealth services authorized by law [Note: The Conference Committees retained this amendment.]; - Remove the 72-hour notification requirement for a provider providing telemedicine to report to the primary care or other treating physician [Note: The Conference Committees did not retain this amendment.]; - Insert a one-year pilot project in the State Health Care Benefits Program for non-physician and nonphysician assistant licensees of the BOHA, dentists, dental hygienists, dental therapists, speech-language pathologists, and audiologists and exclude such requirements for certain providers if services are provided in a school setting and if they are reimbursable by Medicaid

-- Eliminate the use of acronyms [Note: The Conference Committee retained this amendment.]; - Replace references to "healthcare provider" and "licensed mental healthcare provider" to refer to specific categories of practitioners [Note: The Conference Committee did not retain this amendment.]; - Remove definitions of "BSRB," "BOHA," "healthcare provider," "licensed mental healthcare provider," and "physician" [Note: The Conference Committee retained the amendments regarding the "BSRB," "BOHA," and "licensed mental healthcare provider," but did not retain the amendments for "healthcare provider" and "physician."]; - Modify the standards of practice and conduct to apply broadly to any person providing telehealth services authorized by law [Note: The Conference Committee retained this amendment.]; - Remove the 72-hour notification requirement for a provider providing telemedicine to report to the primary care or other treating physician [Note: The Conference Committee did not retain this amendment.]; - Insert a one-year pilot project in the State Health Care Benefits Program for non-physician and nonphysician assistant licensees of the BOHA, dentists, dental hygienists, dental therapists, speech-language pathologists, and audiologists and exclude such requirements for certain providers if services are provided in a school setting and if they are reimbursable by Medicaid [Note: The Conference Committee did not retain this amendment.];
+[Note: The Conference Committees did not retain this amendment.];

-- Remove the severability clause [Note: The Conference Committee retained this amendment.]; and - Clarify dental therapists would be able to dispense and administer certain medications as prescribed by a licensed dentist only, not a healthcare provider [Note: The Conference Committee did not retain this amendment.].
+- Remove the severability and non-severability clause [Note: The first Conference Committee retained this amendment, and the third Conference Committee did not.]; and - Clarify dental therapists would be able to dispense and administer certain medications as prescribed by a licensed dentist only, not a healthcare provider [Note: The Conference Committees did not retain dental therapy provisions from SB 312, including this amendment.].